trans-travel/trans-travel/notes/usa-immigration.md

 true if they are from a country spoken against by Trump in the past, such as much of Latin America or a predominantly Muslim country.

+## Visas/ESTA for Trans Travelers

+There are unconfirmed reports as of Feb 5, 2025 that the USA may be treating transgender visa applications as [potentially fraudulent](https://www.reuters.com/world/us/trump-administration-target-transgender-women-sports-white-house-says-2025-02-05/) going forward.
+This may result in inability to obtain a visa.
+It is unknown if this would also impact ESTA.

 ## Border Searches

 Travelers legally crossing the border into the USA, regardless of citizenship